We reveal ALL the secrets to this mystical technique…

 A final note on playing with distortion is…if you want to get better at controlling the noise, you need to play with noise!
 Simply practicing the sweep with a clean tone will not help you to learn how to control the extra noise being generated by your amp/pedals, so remember to practice as you intend to perform.
 That doesn’t necessarily mean extreme volume levels, we’re talking about gain and distortion here.
 Got all that?
 Great!
 Here’s a little exercise for you to master.
 A word of warning though, conquering this technique should NEVER justify the return of tight spandex legging and high kicks when soloing, okay?

-If you’re struggling to nail the technique, we go into greater depth on “How to Palm Mute” in this handy guide.
+If you’re struggling to nail the palm muting side of things, we go into the topic in greater depth on “How to Palm Mute“.